tapis-project/tms_server/README.md

 If both methods are used, the environment variable setting takes priority.

-## Tenancy

-When TMS initializes its database it creates two tenants: *default* and *test*.
-The former is the standard TMS tenant used in production; the latter is a tenant for use in development.

-## The Test Tenant
+## The Test Client

-As part of database initialization, TMS populates the *test* tenant with test data useful for running the `/creds/sshkeys` and `/creds/publickey` APIs.
+As part of database initialization, TMS uses the test client to populate test data useful for running the `/creds/sshkeys` and `/creds/publickey` APIs.
 This preloaded test data includes records in the clients, user_mfa, user_hosts and delgations tables.
 These records establish the following entities:
 - **Client ID:** testclient1